OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 * Plug the LED into the breadboard, with the anode and cathode in different rows
 * Connect the LED's

+TODO: encapsulate the hooking up the components text from experiment one into a file and include it here

 ### Writing the Code